Boundary Constraint-free Biomechanical Model-Based Surface Matching for Intraoperative Liver Deformation Correction: Abstract

 \section{Abstract}

 In image-guided liver surgery, 3D-3D non-rigid registration methods play a crucial role in estimating the mapping between the preoperative model and the intraoperative surface represented as point clouds, addressing the challenge of tissue deformation.
-Typically, these methods incorporate a biomechanical model, represented as a finite element model (FEM), used to regularize a surface matching term.
-This paper introduces a unique 3D-3D non-rigid registration method, which, in contrast to the preceding techniques.
-Our method incorporates the FEM within the surface-matching term itself, inherently ensuring that the estimated deformation maintains geometric consistency throughout the registration process.
-Additionally, we eliminate the need to identify zero-boundary conditions and applied force locations in the FEM.
-We achieve this by integrating soft springs into the stiffness matrix and allowing forces to be distributed across the entire liver surface.
+Typically, these methods incorporate a biomechanical model, represented as a finite element model (FEM), into the strain energy term to regularize a surface matching term.
+We propose a 3D-3D non-rigid registration method that incorporates a modified FEM into the surface matching term.
+The modified FEM alleviates the need to specify boundary conditions, which is achieved by modifying the stiffness matrix of a FEM and using diagonal loading for stabilization.
+As a result, the modified surface matching term does not require the specification of boundary conditions or an additional strain energy term to regularize the surface matching term.
 Optimization is achieved through an accelerated gradient algorithm, further enhanced by our proposed method for determining the optimal step size.
 We evaluated our method and compared it to several state-of-the-art methods across various datasets.
 Our straightforward and effective approach consistently outperformed or achieved comparable performance to the state-of-the-art methods.
 Our code and datasets are available at \url{https://github.com/zixinyang9109/BCF-FEM}.